str8ht/Conference-Management-Program/README.md

 phone timers, etc.) The Conference Management Program is free, and includes a number of convenient functionalities, such as:

-	- A timer for both speaking times and caucus times
+<ul>-  A timer for both speaking times and caucus times.</ul>
-	- Indicators that turn on when the timers are near expiration
+<ul>-  Indicators that turn on when the timers are near expiration.</ul>
-	- A table that records both those in attendence and the score they are awarded
+<ul>-  A table that records both those in attendence and the score they are awarded.</ul>
-	- A notes section that allows entries on individual statements.
+<ul>-  A notes section that allows entries on individual statements.</ul>
-	- A find functionality to quickly lookup individuals in attendence.
+<ul>-  A find functionality to quickly lookup individuals in attendence.</ul>
-	- A list for recording the order of the speakers (speaker's list).The order can be changed based on who has and hasn't spoken.
+<ul>-  A list for recording the order of the speakers (speaker's list).The order can
+	   be changed based on who has and hasn't spoken.</ul>
-	- Convenient file storage that backs-up all information recorded in the lists/ notes to a .MUNe file
+<ul>-  Convenient file storage that backs-up all information recorded in the lists/
+	   notes to a .MUNe file</ul>
-	- An export-to-excel functionality that saves list information as a comma separated value (csv) file for later reference.
+<ul>-  An export-to-excel functionality that saves list information as a comma
+	   separated value (csv) file for later reference.</ul>
-	- A list of motions, following Robert's Rules of order, which can be used to autopopulate the individual timers.
+<ul>-  A list of motions, following Robert's Rules of order, which can be used to
+	   autopopulate the individual timers.</ul>

 The conference curriculum application is an organizational tool that can help conference directors do their job with greater ease.